Licister/Genetic-Algorithm-Hello-World/README.md

 The goal of the algorithm is to reach a target string of characters, numbers, punctuation, spaces and other special characters.
 The algorithm generates a random population of possible strings and then, via selection, reproduction and mutation, generates new populations until the target string is obtained.

+The file `genetic.R` contains all the necessary code, while the file `output.R` contains example outputs.

 The algorithm prints certain information to the console every time a new best solution is found.
 That information is the number of the generation, the fitness of the string and the string itself.
 At the end, it will also print out the time it took to reach the target string.